360ls/360ls/_requirements/platform.md

 **Our Decisions (final selections in bold)**

+* Video Sticher
+    1. **OpenCV**:
+        OpenCV is an open source library that implements various computer vision algorithms.
+        We chose OpenCV because it provides the sitching algorithms that we need to construct our 360 degree video.
+OpenCV is also optimized to support GPU acceleration and multi-core to create real-time applications.
+We will use the Python wrappers for OpenCV because we have much more experience with Python over C++, and since most of the work is done by the OpenCV library, we don't expect much of a performance benefit by using C++.
+    2. MATLAB:
+        MATLAB has a well-documented and easy-to-learn library for computer vision.
+However, since it is an interpreted language, it will be much harder to optimize for real-time stiching and encoding.

 * Ubuntu App
     1. **Electron App**:
         An electron app can be built using familiar technology (HTML, CSS, and Javascript).